TrainFan1804/mtrack/README.md

 ## Requirements

+> [!IMPORTANT]
+> When using wayland as communication protocol you need to install the `qt6-wayland`
+> package for your distrobution.

 A C++ compiler, sqlite3 and Qt6 is required to install this software.
 All other requirements are shipped with the software.